boldbi/bold-bi-docs/docs/faq/what-are-the-different-request-object-properties-of-group-imports-setting-for-each-oauth-and-openid-provider-type.md

 </tr>
 </table>

-The final Group Import Object for OneLogin will look as follows.
+The final Group Import Object for OneLogin will appear as follows.
 ```js
 {
   "ProviderType": "OneLogin",